UnitVectorY-Labs/authzjwtbearerinjector/README.md

 ## Google Service Account for Cloud Run Example

-THe following is a complete example of a `authzjwtbearerinjector` YAML configuration file for a Google Service Account used to get an identity token to send to the backend.
+The following is a complete example of a `authzjwtbearerinjector` YAML configuration file for a Google Service Account used to get an identity token to send to the backend.
 It is worth emphasizing this approach is not recommended for Google Service Accounts as they have a built-in mechanism to get identity tokens.
 This is only an example of how to configure the service to work with a Google Service Account for environments outside of GCP that would use an identity token to authenticate to a backend service such as a Google Cloud Run service utilizing Envoy Proxy.

 ```yaml
 # Replace with the private key for your service account